marcinkaluza/sil-automation/Exercise1/README.md

 aws cloudformation describe-stacks --stack-name Test
 ```

 Take note of the outpus, and save the values for future reference as we will need them in the next exercise.
-Notice the semi-random nature of the bucklet's name.
+Notice the semi-random nature of the bucket's name.

 ```
 {